 Now I can tell this movie is probably not going to be for everyone.
 Apart from the surreal elements, there were a lot of elements about Swiss Army Man that are not only weird, but a bit out there.
 There were even a few concepts that I disagreed with, but having things in a movie that do not align with may way of thinking is not an immediate detractor provided they do so in a way that makes me think.
 And honestly, this movie made me think quite a bit (without changing my mind).
 That being said, I know there are particular elements that will turn certain viewers off.
 If you think you’d be one of those viewers, you can personally ask me, and I’ll let you know, but I don’t feel like writing them in the general review.

 This film is by far the best theatrical experience I have had in 2016 (so far).
 The movie was different, it was hilarious, it was sad and depressing, it was thought provoking, and it was exceptionally well done.
-Anyone who has read all of my reviews on my site knows that I give this rating out almost never, but I truly think that Swiss Army Man deserves it, and I’m giving this movie a 10 out of 10.
+Anyone who has read all of my reviews on my site knows that I give this rating out almost never, but I truly think that Swiss Army Man deserves it.